Krishna-1996/Machine_Learning_Projects/1. IPL Score Prediction/README.md

 ### Why use Deep Learning for IPL Score Prediction?

-> We humans can’t easily identify patterns from huge data, and thus here, machine learning and IPL score prediction using deep learning come into play.
-These advanced techniques learn from how players and teams have performed against each other in the past, training models to predict outcomes more accurately.
-While traditional machine learning algorithms provide moderate accuracy, IPL Score In live prediction benefits greatly from deep learning models that consider various attributes to deliver more precise results.
+>We humans struggle to spot patterns in massive data, which is where machine learning and deep learning for IPL score prediction shine.
+These smart techniques learn from past performances of players and teams, improving prediction accuracy.
+While traditional methods offer decent results, deep learning models analyze various factors to provide even more precise live IPL score predictions.

 ### Prerequisites for IPL Score Prediction